swiftlang/swift-evolution/proposals/0400-init-accessors.md

 If the accessor uses the default parameter name `newValue` and neither initializes nor accesses any stored property, the signature is not required.

 Init accessors can subsume the initialization of a set of stored properties.
-Subsumed stored properties are specified through the `initializes` effect.
+Subsumed stored properties are specified through the `initializes` argument to the attribute.
 The body of an `init` accessor is required to initialize the subsumed stored properties on all control flow paths.

-Init accessors can also require a set of stored properties to already be initialized when the body is evaluated, which are specified through the `accesses` effect.
+Init accessors can also require a set of stored properties to already be initialized when the body is evaluated, which are specified through the `accesses` argument to the attribute.
 These stored properties can be accessed in the accessor body; no other properties or methods on `self` are available inside the accessor body, nor is `self` available as a whole object (i.e., to call methods on it).

 ### Definite initialization of properties on `self`